ionos-cloud/ionosctl/docs/subcommands/DNS/zone/update.md

 ---
-description: Partially modify a zone's properties.
-This command uses a combination of GET and PUT to simulate a PATCH operation
+description: "Partially modify a zone's properties.
+This command uses a combination of GET and PUT to simulate a PATCH operation"
 ---

 # DnsZoneUpdate